 L – No sponsors.
 No body sponsors Sri Lankan surfers, no surfboards, no boardshorts, no wax, nothing.

-WL – So do you rely on gifts of travelers and stuff?
+WL – So do you rely on gifts of travelers?

 L – Yes.
 Wax costs more than what I get paid for one day.
 Fucking crazy.
-Also a lot of Sri Lankan surfers surf like robots you know, blap blap blap blap, ha ha ha.
+Also a lot of Sri Lankan surfers surf like robots you know, blap, blap, blap ha ha.
 The waves here aren’t very powerful so you have to generate speed and sometimes that can look bad you know, so maybe that’s the reason as well, maybe companies think we are all surfing like robots ha ha ha.

-WL – Yeah I know what you mean, but the level of surfing has gone up a lot since I first came here, what or who inspires you to surf?
+WL – Yeah I know what you mean, but the level of surfing has gone up a lot since I first came here.
+What actually inspires you to surf?

 L – Ahhhh easy, Gabriel Medina.
 I just watch him all night, so good.
 Oh and Dane Reynolds.
 Both the best.
 I want to surf like them.

-WL – That’s cool, so a competition animal and free-surfing freak are your inspirations.
+WL – That’s cool, so a competition beast and one of the best free-surfers in the world are your inspirations.
 Do you do competitions yourself?

 L – Yes?
-I’ve done three competitions made the semi finals in them.
+I’ve done three competitions, came third and second in them.
 It’s fun.

 WL – Nice one, is that the juniors?